Planning Your Move to Campus

 • To avoid break-ins, don’t leave your belongings inside parked cars; always lock car doors.

-What (And What Not) to Bring to Campus
+What to Bring to Lynchburg

 Getting ready to move to college is fun – and a bit stressful!
 Our list of what to pack will help you know what to bring and what to expect.
 Use this checklist to ensure you have everything you need for your first year at college.
 These are just suggestions; adjust this list to fit your specific needs and residence hall setup.
 To save packing time and shipping charges, it might make sense to buy some of these items after you arrive.
 It might also make sense to pack for one season at a time and switch items when you go home during breaks.